hyunwoongko/kss/README.md

 | **Kss (ours)** | 4.2.0           | pecab   | 7050.50             |
 | **Kss (ours)** | 4.2.0           | mecab   | 46.81               |

-You can also compare the speed of tools with the following graphs.

 ![](https://github.com/hyunwoongko/kss/blob/main/assets/average_computation_time.png)

-You can also compare the speed of faster tools the following graphs (under 100 msec).

 ![](https://github.com/hyunwoongko/kss/blob/main/assets/average_computation_time_under_100.png)